nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 * We can call the public methods of our Channel from the client side code - I've given an example of "liking" a notification.
 * `stream_from` basically establishes a connection between the client and a named Redis pubsub queue.
 * `Action Cable.server.broadcast` adds a message in a Redis pubsub queue.
+* We have to write some new code for looking up the current_user.
+With polling, usually whatever code we already have written works just fine.

 Overall, I think the API is pretty slick.
 We have that very Rails-y feel of a Cable's class methods being exposed to the client automatically, the Cable's class name becoming the name of the channel, et cetera.

 Yet, this does feel like a lot of code to me.
 And, in addition, you're going to have write more Javascript than what you have above to connect everything together.
+Not to mention that now we've got a Redis dependency that we didn't have before.

 What I didn't show above is some things that Action Cable gives you for free, like a 3-second heartbeat on all connections.
 If a client can't be contacted, we automatically disconnect, calling the `unsubscribe` callback on our Channel class.

-In addition, the code, as it stands right now, is in my opinion a joy to read.
+In addition, [the code, as it stands right now](https://github.com/rails/actioncable), is a joy to read.
 Short, focused classes with well-named and terse methods.
 In addition, it
 's extremely well documented.
 DHH ain't no slouch.
 It's a fast read too, weighing in at about 850 lines of Ruby and 200 lines of CoffeeScript.

 ## Performance and Scaling